 Your prospect was never the decision maker.

 This is the most common reason in my experience.
 This is a tough one, because this is down to you (or the person managing the prospect, and is more often seen in less experienced biz dev/sales people).
 The prospect was so friendly, talked so knowledgeably, acted like a decision maker, wanted to be the decision maker – so it was easy not to question that assumption and to go with the flow.
-Now they’ve overstepped the mark, don’t have the authority needed to progress, and you’re paying the price.
+Now they’ve overstepped the mark, they don’t have the authority needed to progress, and you’re paying the price.

 You got the fit wrong.

 By fit, I mean that this prospect should never have got through your qualification process – and if you don’t have one, see this as a timely reminder that you need to set one up.
 Typically poor fit decisions include – they are much bigger/smaller than your usual clients – the work was very interesting but outside your core expertise – you hadn’t qualified them on price sensitivity early on in the buying cycle….
 Either your overall positioning or your qualification process needs improvement.
 To fix your positioning, start here.
 To fix your qualification process, read this.

 They have left the company.